 Most of David’s self-defeating act were conscious and pointed.
 This one, possibly because Charles had arranged the Brant visitation, was, or appeared to be, accidental.
 Nevertheless, it was a tour-de-force of self-defeatism.

-Slapstick as that event was, and as uncomfortably anti-social most of David Johnson’s self-defeating behavior was, he also was responsible for a coup of self-sabotage which was so marvelous that even now, thinking about it, I have to smile and shake my head in wonderment.
+Slapstick as that event was, and as uncomfortably anti-social most of David Johnson’s self-defeating behavior was, he also was responsible for a coup of self-sabotage so subtle, so exquisite, that even now, thinking about it, I have to smile and shake my head in wonderment.